xuanwang91/xuanwang91.github.io/_teaching/2020-fall-CSE259-AI-seminar.md

 ### Speaker Bio

 Dr. Luca Bonomi is a postdoctoral researcher at the UCSD Health Department of Biomedical Informatics.
 His research focuses on developing formal privacy-protecting technology for biomedical data.
 His research is funded by an NIH K99/R00 Award.
 Dr. Bonomi holds a Ph.D. in Computer Science and Informatics from Emory University, where he has also received a Graduate Student Research Award for his outstanding research contributions.

+## Week 8: Compressing Variational Bayes {#week8}

+### Abstract

+Neural image compression algorithms have recently outperformed their classical counterparts in rate-distortion performance and show great potential to also revolutionize video coding.
+In this talk, I will show how recent innovations from approximate Bayesian inference and generative modeling can lead to dramatic performance improvements in compression.
+In particular, I will explain how sequential variational autoencoders can be converted into video codecs, how deep latent variable models can be compressed in post-processing with variable bitrates, and how iterative amortized inference can be used to achieve the world record in image compression performance.

+### Speaker Bio

+Stephan Mandt is an Assistant Professor of Computer Science at the University of California, Irvine.
+From 2016 until 2018, he was a Senior Researcher and Head of the statistical machine learning group at Disney Research, first in Pittsburgh and later in Los Angeles.
+He held previous postdoctoral positions at Columbia University and Princeton University.
+Stephan holds a Ph.D. in Theoretical Physics from the University of Cologne.
+He is a Fellow of the German National Merit Foundation, a Kavli Fellow of the U.S. National Academy of Sciences, and was a visiting researcher at Google Brain.
+Stephan regularly serves as an Area Chair for NeurIPS, ICML, AAAI, and ICLR, and is a member of the Editorial Board of JMLR.
+His research is currently supported by NSF, DARPA, Intel, and Qualcomm.